relvaner/actor4j-core/Readme.md

 ## Status of Development ##

 Most of the `Actor4j - Core` library (`v2.x`) has no external dependencies (except runtime-extended) and is also compilable as a native image with GraalVM.
 The minimum requirement is currently Java 21.
 Within the branch `java-8`, you find an older Java 8 version. `ActorMessage` is encapsulated as a Java `Record`.
 The `Actor4j - Core` library is now separated into `sdk` and `runtime` to provide more runtimes.
 A [specification](https://github.com/relvaner/actor4j-spec) exists for the core part of Actor4j (default runtime).
+New research publication forthcoming - Fall 2025!

 ## Installation ##